 - digital photography

-To upload your creative sample, you will need your Emerson ID.
-Your Emerson ID is emailed to you 24-48 hours after submitting your Common Application, Emerson Supplement, and application fee payment.
+To upload your creative sample, you will need to submit your Common Application with Emerson Supplement or Emerson Application, and application fee payment.

 Frequently Asked Questions

 What is Emerson College looking for from a creative sample?

 We look at creative samples to see your current skills and to assess your potential.
 Your creative sample should showcase your creativity, feature meaningful content, and demonstrate your artistic sensibility and technical sophistication.
 Keep in mind, though, that your creative sample should also stand on its own.
 How you achieve these sometimes competing goals is ultimately up to you.
 For example, sometimes your artistic sensibility will require you to abandon complex craftsmanship.
 Do not be afraid to be brave or bold in your choices.